Xahau/xahaud/external/quickjs-provider/README.md

 # QuickJS provider manifest

-These files are generated together by a jshookz source checkout:
+These files are generated or sealed together by a jshookz source checkout:

 ```sh
 # Current layout (cpp/provider, python/jshookz).
 Older checkouts used